 Children with TAPVR often have other heart defects including atrial septal defect, in which a hole between the left- and right atrium allows mixed blood to pass to the left side of the heart where it is pushed out to the body.
 The good news is that surgery can treat both defects.

-Symptoms of Total Anomalous Pulmonary Venous Return
+What are the signs and symptoms of Pediatric Total Anomalous Pulmonary Venous Return?

 In some cases, you may know your child has TAPVR before he or she is born.
 Some symptoms may show up during routine prenatal tests, such as a fetal ultrasound.
 However, most children develop symptoms within their first year of life.